AVM-27/AVM-27/README.md

 ### 🔭 Current Quests

-- 🧠 **Teaching an FPGA to listen for gunshots** — Project SATARK, Smart India Hackathon entry
+- 🧠 **Project SATARK (Smart India Hackathon):** Designing a real-time gunshot detection system on FPGA using microphone arrays, DoA estimation, and deep learning
-- 📡 **Phase Noise Reduction in Radars** — MATLAB + LabVIEW-based DSP modeling
+- 📡 **Phase Noise Reduction in Radars:** Developing DSP models using MATLAB & LabVIEW to suppress RF noise for more accurate target detection
-- 🎥 **Video Tampering Detection in UAV/Dashcam Footage** — ML pipeline for forensic vision
+- 🎥 **Video Tampering Detection in UAV/Dashcam Footage:** Building an ML pipeline to detect visual forgeries in fast-moving surveillance footage
-- 🌱 Exploring **HLS, IP core development, SoC prototyping**, and embedded AI that runs where it matters
+- 🌱 Currently exploring **HLS**, **custom IP core design**, **SoC prototyping**, and **AI acceleration for embedded devices**
-- 👯 Looking for collaborators in **FPGA acceleration**, **hardware-software co-design**, and edge AI
+- 👯 Open to collaborating on projects involving **FPGA acceleration**, **hardware-software co-design**, and **embedded ML at the edge**

 ---